RupakBoral/RupakBoral/README.md

 - 👋 Hi, I’m @RupakBoral
 - 👀 I’m interested in practicing different coding problems
-- 🌱 I’m currently learning DSA in CPP
+- 🌱 I’m learning DSA in CPP
 - 📫 How to reach me - https://www.linkedin.com/in/rupak-boral-169435249/
-- 🖥️ I am learning HTML, CSS and JS.
+- 🖥️ Engaged with Web Development.

 <!---
 RupakBoral/RupakBoral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.